 This is an active Deep Dive and we welcome your contributions!
-If you are currently involved or planning research activities on Border malaria please contact MESA (email@example.com) or submit your project.
+If you are currently involved or planning research activities on Border malaria please contact MESA (firstname.lastname@example.org) or add your project to the database.

 Border malaria is defined as the malaria transmission or potential for transmission that takes place across or along borders between countries sharing a land border and is frequently cited as a challenge to malaria elimination.
 Countries nearing elimination often find their last few cases occurring along international borders with countries that have not achieved substantial reductions in malaria transmission [ref].